andreas-wagner-dev/object-oriented-learning-journey/blog/ui/jsf_component_binding.md

 # JSF Component Binding

-The binding attribute in JSF allows you to programmatically access and manipulate UI components from a backing bean<br>
-by linking the component instance to a property in the bean.
-When the page is rendered, if the bean property is null,<br> JSF creates a new component instance and assigns it to the property via the setter.
-This is useful when you need to<br>
-change a component's attributes, like rendered, dynamically based on application logic, as opposed to just binding the component's value.
+The binding attribute in JSF allows you to programmatically access and **manipulate UI components** from a backing bean **by linking the component instance to a property** in the bean.
+When the page is rendered, if the bean property is **null**, JSF creates a new component instance and assigns it to the property via the setter.
+This is useful when you need to change a component's attributes, like rendered, dynamically based on application logic, as opposed to just binding the component's value.

 **Key considerations**